VASTDynamics/Vaporizer2/JUCE/docs/CMake API.md

 by querying the property `JUCE_PLUGIN_ARTEFACT_FILE` on a plugin target (*not* the shared code target!).

+#### `juce_enable_vst3_manifest_step`

+    juce_enable_vst3_manifest_step(<target>)

+You may call this function to manually enable VST3 manifest generation on a plugin.
+The argument to this function should be a target previously created with `juce_add_plugin`.

+VST3_AUTO_MANIFEST TRUE will cause the VST3 manifest to be generated immediately after building.
+This is not always appropriate, if extra build steps (such as signing or modifying the plugin bundle) must be executed before the plugin can be loaded.
+In such cases, you should set VST3_AUTO_MANIFEST FALSE, use `add_custom_command(TARGET POST_BUILD)` to add your own post-build steps, and then finally call `juce_enable_vst3_manifest_step`.

 #### `juce_set_<kind>_sdk_path`

     juce_set_aax_sdk_path(<absolute path>)
     juce_set_vst2_sdk_path(<absolute path>)
     juce_set_vst3_sdk_path(<absolute path>)
+    juce_set_ara_sdk_path(<absolute path>)

-Call these functions from your CMakeLists to set up your local AAX, VST2, and VST3 SDKs.
-These functions should be called *before* adding any targets that may depend on the AAX/VST2/VST3 SDKs (plugin hosts, AAX/VST2/VST3 plugins etc.).
+Call these functions from your CMakeLists to set up your local AAX, VST2, VST3 and ARA SDKs.
+These functions should be called *before* adding any targets that may depend on the AAX/VST2/VST3/ARA SDKs (plugin hosts, AAX/VST2/VST3/ARA plugins etc.).

 #### `juce_add_module`